 - Submissions: Writers can submit up to 5 poems via submittable.
 They also require a brief bio of 50-75 words.

 Not Very Quiet. is an online journal for women’s poetry that publishes twice yearly.
 They ‘aim[s] to offer an opportunity for more women poets of all ages, ethnicities and backgrounds to publish their work.’
-Issue 1 is due to be launched in September 2017.
+Issue 1 was launched in September 2017.

 - Submissions: Writers can submit up to 3 poems via submittable.
 They also require a brief bio of 50 words.
 They accept poetry from Haiku to prose.
 See their website for formatting.